OzAmram/PixelTemplateProduction/README.md

 The Makefile assumes it installed to /usr/local/, if it is installed to some other location, change the `vdt_dir` variable in the Makefile to point to the correct location.

 All of the source code is in the src/ directory which contains a Makefile.
 So you should be able to compile by simply changing to the src/ directory and running `make`.
 All the compiled executables are put in the bin/ directory.

+Note that this can be compiled and run from within a CMSSW release by linking to the compiled vdt and BOOST used in CMSSW.
+Eg on lxplus:

+> vdt_dir=/cvmfs/cms.cern.ch/slc7_amd64_gcc820/cms/vdt/0.4.0-nmpfii/include
+> includes= -I. -I../cmssw_code/ -I$(vdt_dir) -I/cvmfs/cms.cern.ch/slc7_amd64_gcc820/external/boost/1.67.0-pafccj/include